 § 33-38-5.
-Establishment of association
+Creation of the association

 - (a) There is created a nonprofit, unincorporated association to be known as the Georgia Life and Health Insurance Guaranty Association.
-All member insurers shall be and remain members of the association as a condition of their authority to transact insurance in this state.
-The association shall perform its functions under the plan of operation established and approved under Code Section 33-38-8 and shall exercise its powers through a board of directors established under Code Section 33-38-6. - (b) The association shall come under the immediate supervision of the Commissioner and shall be subject to the applicable provisions of the insurance laws of this state.
+All member insurers shall be and remain members of the association as a condition of their authority to transact insurance, a health maintenance organization business, or a health care corporation business in this state.
+The association shall perform its functions under the plan of operation established and approved under Code Section 33-38-8 and shall exercise its powers through a board of directors established under Code Section 33-38-6. - (b) The association shall come under the immediate supervision of the Commissioner and shall be subject to the applicable provisions of the insurance laws of this state. - (c) For purposes of administration and assessment, the association shall maintain two accounts: (1) the health insurance account; and (2) the life insurance and annuity account.
+The life insurance and annuity account shall contain three subaccounts: (A) the life insurance account; (B) the annuity account; and (C) the unallocated annuity account. - (d) For purposes of assessment, supplemental contracts shall be covered under the account in which the basic policy is covered.

-Text of subsections (c) and (d) effective until July 1, 2012

-- (c) For purposes of administration and assessment, the association shall maintain two accounts: (1) the health insurance account; and (2) the life insurance and annuity account shall contain three subaccounts: (A) the life insurance account; (B) the annuity account; and (C) the unallocated annuity account which shall include contracts qualified under Section 403(b) of the United States Internal Revenue Code. - (d) For purposes of assessment, supplementary contracts shall be covered under the account in which the basic policy is covered.